 \section{Experiments in flow transition}

-Out numerical results may be compared to experiment, particularly to the case of Blasius boundary layer on a flat plate.
-To relate the calculations to experiments, we may take the length scale $x=1$ {\ttfamily m} and the initial speed $|u_0|=1$ {\ttfamily m/s}.
+Our numerical results may be compared to experiment, particularly to the case of Blasius boundary layer on a flat plate.
+To relate the present calculations to the experiments, we may take the length scale $x=1$ {\ttfamily m} and the initial speed $|u_0|=1$ {\ttfamily m/s}.
 The phenomenon of the shear intensification takes place in a time $t \sim O(10^{-3})$ {\ttfamily s} in fluids with viscosity $\nu = 10^{-5}$ {\ttfamily m$^{2}$/s}.

-It is established in laboratory experiment that there is an abrupt growth in wall shear over transition region, see, for example, Schubauer \& Klebanoff (1955).
-At a free stream turbulence level of $0.03\%$, the observed laminar-turbulent transition cannot be distorted by the free-stream turbulence intensity; the test transition is therefore the intrinsic transition embedded in the Navier-Stokes equations.
+It is established in laboratory experiment, that there is an abrupt growth in wall shear over transition region, see, for example, Schubauer \& Klebanoff (1955).
+At a free-stream turbulence level of $0.03\%$, the observed laminar-turbulent transition cannot be distorted by the free-stream turbulence intensity; the test transition is therefore the intrinsic transition embedded in the Navier-Stokes equations.
 From figure~3 of Schubauer \& Klebanoff, the shear increase occurs over a time interval of $3{\times}10^{-3}$ {\ttfamily s}, given a uniform free-stream speed of $24.38$ {\ttfamily m/s}.
 Moreover, referring to their figure~4, the intense vorticity concentrates in a spatial length scale of $1.5$ {\ttfamily mm}.
 Comparing the measurements (figure~\ref{skexpt}) and the numerical simulation (figure~\ref{rkduc}), the measured abrupt increase in wall shear is in qualitative agreement.
 The scale proliferation anticipates the time-wise occurrence of the shear build-up (the laminar-turbulent transition).
-The familiar friction jump over the transition (figure~\ref{cfexpt}) is a consequence of the non-linear growth.
+The jump in friction over the transition zone (figure~\ref{cfexpt}) is a direct consequence of the non-linear growth.